ElectronicBabylonianLiterature/cuneiform-ocr-classification-detection/README.md

 This Repository based on mmocr and mmcv can be used for training the Model once trained one has to use a different repository (https://github.com/ElectronicBabylonianLiterature/cuneiform-ocr) based on mmdetection to unify both models to get the final model.
 This is due to dependencies of the two repositories.
+For the data use https://github.com/ElectronicBabylonianLiterature/cuneiform-ocr-data.

 The checkpoints of the pretrained models can be found here: https://drive.google.com/drive/folders/15i2c4R4znBZzI4Iv-PMBX_fBuiAggndr?usp=sharing